cjoh513/LSU-COMET-Lab/WRF/WRF and WPS Compilation.md

 If something breaks or doesn't compile correctly, often times the best solution is to delete everything, restart your smic/linux terminal and start from scratch.
 It is unfortunate, but starting over is often times faster than banging your head against the wall only for you to realize that the problem was you mistyped a variable name.
 &nbsp;

 I highly recommend trying to go through the entire compilation process for both WRF and WPS in one go.
 I don't recommend getting halfway through then stopping and coming back to it later.
 It is very easy to lose track of which environmental variables you've exported.
 If you turn your computer off or restart the terminal, those variables will be reset and no longer exist (further explaination later).
 Again, it can be annoying, but the best way to complete this tutorial is to do it all in one session.
+It will probably take about 1-2 hours to complete depending on your linux aptitude.
 &nbsp;

 # Setting up the "build-wrf" Directory